 The word equinox is derived from the Latin aequus meaning “equal” and nox meaning “night”.
+This is the second day in the year when the length of day will equal the length of night.
 In the northern hemisphere, after this day the nights will grow longer until the Winter Solstice when we meet the longest night of the year.
 In the southern hemisphere it’s the opposite.

 On this sacred day in the cycle of the seasons, we are being made ready to let go, to release and unburden ourselves from the deadweight of old skins.
-As the wheel turns toward darkness it is important that we prepare ourselves to embrace the darkness which is upon us now - cosmically, culturally, collectively.
+Just as we witness the final harvest take place (the length and timing of which depends on where you live), nature is preparing her return to the underworld, to focus giving energy back to her roots.
+As the wheel turns toward darkness it is important that we too prepare ourselves to embrace our own inner root-tending.

 There has been a waxing and climbing of energy since Spring so it is important that we now take this opportunity to ground ourselves in practices and embodiments that strengthen our resilience, faith and devotion in the pursuit of liberation for all kin and kind.
 Preparing for the dark time by consciously entering into ritual is one way to create this strong inner foundation.
 It’s imperative that we form a reverent relationship with our bodies and the lands/waters we occupy.
 The source of our power lies here in the quality of these relationships.
 Indigenous people have long known that the health and wellness of the people is interwoven with the health and wellness of the land/waters.
 For our efforts to be integral and true, they must be decolonial.